stuart-bradley/bioinf_php_poem/COOKBOOK.md

 **1. Controller**

-The first step is to decide what actions the entity requires - the standard actions are usual Index, New, Edit, Show, and Delete.
+The first step is to decide what actions the entity requires - the standard actions are usually: Index, New, Edit, Show, and Delete.
 A sample controller would look something like this:

 ```php